visheshd/visheshd.github.io/_posts/2015-07-07-bill-on-a-birthday.md

 and/or remember.
 We could tweak the subject from "XXXfone June bill due on 07/07/2015" to "Didn't want to bother you on your birthday: June bill XXfone"

-The body could be something:
+The text could be something like:

 	Hi Vishesh,

 	Belated Happy Birthday!
-We didn't really want to bother you on your birthday but your invoice for June is ready.
+We didn't want to bother you on your birthday but your invoice for June is ready.

 	Just so you have an easy start after your birthday we've extended the due date by